planemanner/PDM/README.md

   - So, unlike original Stable Diffusion model, the autoencoder is trained without EMA update.
   - The Wavelet layers will be applied soon.

+- Current version is very incomfortable to use most features.
+  - Most configuration files are integrated for convenience and reduction of confusion.
+  - Since this is the first project using pytorch lightning, many parts are not graceful.
+  - So, some migrations are needed

 # Requirements
 - Python version : > 3.9
 - PyTorch version 2.0 or later is required.